Does Claude Store Your Conversations?

 Anthropic's Data Retention Explained

 Short answer: yes, Claude can store your conversations — and in 2025 the rules around that changed in a way a lot of people missed.
-Whether your chats are kept for about a month or for up to five years, and whether they help train future models, now depends on a setting you were asked to choose and on which Claude product you are using.
+Whether a de-identified copy of them can sit in a training pipeline for up to five years, and how quickly a deletion actually takes effect, now depends on a setting you were asked to choose and on which Claude product you are using.

 This guide explains Anthropic's data retention in plain English: what Claude keeps, for how long, what the 2025 policy change actually did, how consumer Claude differs from the business API, and what really happens when you delete a chat.
 Policies like these change, so treat this as an informed starting point and confirm the current terms for your own account.